Social Purpose in

 Sarah Heim, SFU Fair Trade Manager,

-When a new contract with a campus food service provider began in 2015, the university established targets for local and sustainable food purchases, including 75% local produce in summer months, 100% Canadian beef year-round and 90% Fairtrade-certified coffee and tea.
+When a new contract with a campus food service provider began in 2015, the university established targets for local and sustainable food purchases, including season-based targets for local produce, 100% cage-free shell eggs and 90% Fairtrade-certified coffee and tea.
 In addition to working with the contractor, the university collaborates with on-campus student initiatives and student-run food services to identify local and sustainable purchasing opportunities.
 A Sustainable Food System Coordinator tracks local and sustainable food spending and helps identify new suppliers.
-Now, Concordia’s residence dining halls have over 70 recipes in rotation that are made up of 50 percent or more locally-sourced ingredients, including soups, salads, mains and side dishes.
-The university hopes to expand the program to its retail outlets.
-More information
+Concordia Food Services have also identified over 100 recipes used in their residence dining halls or retail outlets that are made up of 50 percent or more locally-sourced ingredients, including soups, salads, mains and side dishes.